opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ### Default field mappings

-The **Default mapped fields** table contains mappings that the system made automatically after defining the detector.
+The **Default mapped fields** table contains mappings that the system created automatically after defining the detector.
 As shown in the image that follows, when the field names are similar to one another the system can successfully match the two.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/default-mappings.png" alt="Field mapping example for pending mappings" width="85%">

-Nevertheless, it's a good idea to review the mappings and verify that they are correct and matched as expected.
+Although these automatic matches are normally dependable, it's still a good idea to review the mappings and verify that they are correct and matched as expected.
 If you find a mapping that doesn't appear to be accurate, you can use the dropdown list as described in the [Pending field mappings](#pending-field-mappings) section above to correct the field mapping.

 After completing the mappings, select the **Next** button in the lower-right corner of the screen.
 The **Set up alerts** page appears and displays settings for an alert trigger.